Bash Script Examples

 When the user finally enters “q” or “Q“, the loop terminates, and the message “Program Terminated…” is displayed.

-There is another loop construction in Bash which is called the until loop.
-The primary purpose of using an until loop is to handle situations where you want to repeat an action until a desired state or condition is achieved.
+Until is a loop in bash and the primary purpose of using an until loop is to handle situations where you want to repeat an action until a desired state or condition is achieved.
+To use the until loop within a practical use, see the following script:

 #!/bin/bash